1,374 related texts · 18 related myths · Page 2 of 29

 What is shatnez, you ask?
 Simply put, it's the prohibition against mixing wool and linen in clothing.
 It's a rule we find clearly stated in (Deuteronomy 22:11): "You shall not wear...

-Now, what happens when one of them passes away, leaving behind a wife but no children?
-Traditionally, Jewish law provides a specific path, one designed to both care for the widow a...
+What happens when one of them passes away, leaving behind a wife but no children?
+Traditionally, Jewish law provides a specific path, one designed to both care for the widow and co...

 The ones that govern life, death, and... well, levirate marriage?
 It's a mouthful, I know.
 But stick with me, because even in ancient texts, there are surprisingly human stories hi...